EolnMsuk/Omegle-SideKick/README.md

 ## 🛠️ Part 1: Get the Discord Token from the Server Owner

-You only need to get the TOKEN from the server owner, the owner will create a bot for you with limited access.

 1. Ask the owner to provide you with the TOKEN, do not share it with anyone.
 2. Save this token in a text file somewhere safe, you will use it later in your config.py file.